13zebras/about-tom/tom-stine-resume.md

 #### Technical skills:

-- Web3 and NFT projects with Buildspace using Solidity, JS, and React on Ethereum, Polygon, and Solana.
+- Web3 and NFT projects using Solidity, JS, and React on Ethereum, Polygon, and Solana.
 React + HTML/CSS/JS.
 Linux/Bash/Zsh.

 #### Non-Technical: